-Drainage There is a gas fired central heating boiler connected to a warm air heating system.
-This supplies warm air along duct work to grilles fitted throughout the property.
+A stainless steel sink unit is fitted within the kitchen.
+Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+There is a gas fired, 'Potterton' central heating boiler located within the utility room.
+This supplies a system of steel panel radiators throughout the property.
 The boiler also supplies the domestic hot water.
-Drainage covers etc were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is connected to the main sewer.
 Fire, Smoke and Burglar Alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There are smoke detectors fitted within the property.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+Any Additional Limits to Inspection The property was unoccupied, unfurnished and floors were covered.
+Floor coverings have not been moved.
+These restricted my inspection of flooring.
+I was unable to inspect the sub floor area as no suitable access hatch was available.
+My physical inspection of the roof void area was restricted due to insulation material and a lack of suitable crawl boards.
+As a result, the roof void area was only viewed from the access hatch.

+The flat roof areas are not visible from ground level.

-Any Additional Limits to Inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.

 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

 Concealed areas beneath and around sanitary fittings were not visible.
 Due to the presence of water, there is an inherent risk of leakage and resultant damage to concealed areas which may only become apparent when the building fabric is opened up for examination.